 Remo was a four-year research project funded by the Academy of Finland.
 The project investigated the interplay and effect of both rational and emotional factors in sustainability decision making.
 The project was conducted by Dr. Kirsi Snellman and Professor Henri Hakala with colleagues from Aalto University and psychology scholars from the University of Helsinki.
 Typically, strategic decision making involves a rational, rigorous approach that considers short- and long-term impacts on performance and stakeholders.
 However, while competitiveness and stakeholder legitimacy concerns are still important, in the context of strategic decisions concerning sustainability issues, the role of emotions seems to have a much greater impact than previously assumed.
-The findings highlight that ethical challenges are quite often associated with sustainability decisions that may bring about difficult trade-offs.
+The findings highlight that ethical challenges are guite often associated with sustainability decisions that may bring about difficult trade-offs.
 While emotions guide sustainability decisions, structural dependencies and diverse stakeholder demands complicate the enactments of responsible behaviours and raise issues such as the scope and scale of responsibility that should be imposed on SMEs and their leaders.

-Orchestrating a Sustainable User-Driven Bio-Economy: Policy, Transformation and Benefits (ORBIT), 2017-2020 practices of the bio-economy networks in Finland and globally, and thus enhance the renewal of smart, sustainable business to create sustainability leadership and secure both competitiveness and consumer acceptance in international markets.
+Orchestrating a Sustainable User-Driven Bio-Economy: Policy, Transformation and Benefits (ORBIT), 2017-2020

+A competitive bio-economy needs to encompass both tangible components associated with bio-resources and intangible components in terms of the ability to produce and process knowledge to ensure adaptation in the changing global economic context and in the face of sustainability challenges.
+From this perspective, there is a need to identify sustainable business strategies and practices of the bio-economy networks in Finland and globally, and thus enhance the renewal of smart, sustainable business to create sustainability leadership and secure both competitiveness and consumer acceptance in international markets.
 These issues have been the key focus of the ORBIT project funded by the Academy of Finland.
-The consortium was led by Professor Anne Toppinen of the University of Helsinki, and LBM participants included Professor Satu Pätäri, Associate Professor Anni Tuppura and Junior Researcher Tiia-Lotta Pekkanen.
+The consortium was led by Professor Anne Toppinen of the University of Helsinki, and LBM participants included Professor Satu Pätäri, Associate Professor Anni Tuppura and Junior Researcher Tila-Lotta Pekkanen.
 The purpose of this project was to orchestrate research into end-user-driven systemic development and promote the growth of a sustainable and diversified forest-based bio-economy.
 With the share of the forest sector as high as 50% in Finland's bio-economy output, the core focus was on the forest-based bio-economy.
 However, with sectoral boundaries blurring in the bio-economy through policy drivers and substitution effects in the markets, new forms of competition and cooperation have emerged between established and new business actors from, for example, the forest, chemical, food, biotechnical and construction sectors.
 Thus, our research is highly relevant to the linkages across a range of renewable and non-renewable resource-based activities in society, contributing to making Finland a world leader in the sustainable bio-economy space.